Bioconductor/auxiliary_docker_containers/support.bioconductor.org/README.md

   not be used for production.
 For one thing, the postgres container that is used is not very secure (although no ports are open to it on the host).
-* Search does not (yet) work.
-That's because the default configuration uses elasticsearch and haystack which require a daemon running (in addition to the web app process) and this is a bit trickier to set up in Docker.
-It can be done, or alternatively the development environment could use a different search back end which does not require a daemon process.
-Expect this to be fixed at some point.